Early Reading & Phonics

 Phonics has also been a big part of the school improvement plan and we implemented some major changes last year to our practice at school.
 Pupils are streamed into ability groups, regularly assessed, and our phonics lead, Mrs Hinett, regularly visits other schools to share good and outstanding practice.
 She also makes sure that our staff are fully confident in the delivery of phonics by providing regular CPD and training, delivered both by herself and the Lancashire Literacy Team who are led by Nicola Martin.

 We were delighted to see the teachers and children's hard work pay off last year as we achieved our highest ever phonics score of 81%, nearly 20% higher than the previous 3 years and in line with National and Lancashire standards.
+In the year 2020-21, we achieved an 85% pass rate which was well above National and Lancashire standards.
 Please see below for evidence of children's learning in phonics which we try to make as exciting and innovative as possible using every single part of the school and its grounds

-Below are some of the activites and evidence we have of this and early reading opportunities happening in school.
+Below are some of the activities and evidence we have of this and early reading opportunities happening in school.